-C/1847 J1 (Colla) is a large comet with a trajectory through the solar system likely originating from the Oort Cloud.
+Comet C/1847 J1 (Colla) is an object with a trajectory through the solar system likely originating from the Oort Cloud.
 NASA JPL has not classified Colla as potentially hazardous because its orbit does not bring it close to Earth.

-Colla orbits the sun every 0 days (0.00 years), coming as close as 2.05 AU and reaching as far as -5854.05 AU from the sun.
+Colla orbits the sun every days ( years), coming as close as 2.05 AU and reaching as far as -5854.05 AU from the sun.
 Its orbit is highly elliptical.
-Based on its brightness and the way it reflects light, Colla is probably between 2658.000 to 5943.469 kilometers in diameter, making it the largest asteroid/dwarf planet, very roughly comparable in size to the U.S. state of Alaska.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.